|

 tape I chose was 3M # 225 silver long mask, which is designed for outdoor use up

 to 30 days.
-I have used this expensive but high quality tape in the past
+I had used this expensive but high quality tape in the past

 with good results.
-The 30-day ability of the tape is useful since it means
+The 30-day ability of the tape was useful since it meant

-that I can put the tape on once and do all my priming and painting without
+that I could put the tape on once and do all my priming and painting without

 applied the tape, checking all